rvm/rvm-capistrano/README.md

 - `:rvm_type` - how to detect rvm, default `:user`
  - `:user` - RVM installed in `$HOME`, user installation (default)
  - `:system` - RVM installed in `/usr/local`, multiuser installation

+- `:rvm_autolibs_flag` - control autolibs, read more `rvm help autolibs`
+ - `:disable` - fully disable autolibs, limit automated tasks
+ - `:read`    - autolibs only in read only mode, do not change anything in system
+ - `:fail`    - autolibs only in read only mode, fail if changes are required
+ - `:enable`  - let RVM install what is needed for ruby, required `set :use_sudo, true`

 - `:rvm_path` - force `$rvm_path`, only overwrite if standard paths can not be used
 - `:rvm_bin_path` - force `$rvm_bin_path`, only overwrite if standard paths can not be used